More Promega products used in CDC COVID-19 test

 “This announcement further validates why the Maxwell Extraction System is in such high demand by clinical testing labs seeking consistent and reliable benchtop automation,” Heather Tomlinson, Promega director of clinical diagnostics, said in a statement.

-The Maxwell instrument can process and purify about 400 samples in an 8-hour shift, the company said.
+The Maxwell instrument can process and purify about 400 samples in an eight-hour shift, the company said.

 Another Promega product was authorized for use as a master mix in the same CDC testing protocol, the company said in April.